3F/web.vsSBE/scheme.md

 In general, the vsSolutionBuildEvent works on the event model, i.e.:

-* There is an event (from Visual Studio, MSBuild tools, etc.)
+* There is an unified event (from Visual Studio, MSBuild tools, etc.)
 * And there is any actions, that to be executed...

 ![Model of events](https://bitbucket.org/3F/vssolutionbuildevent/wiki/Resources/events_model.png)